-Lyme and tick-borne disease is a silent worldwide epidemic that shows no discrimination against children or adults.
+Lyme disease and tick-borne disease is a silent worldwide epidemic that shows no discrimination against children or adults.
 It is challenging to diagnose the many forms of tick-borne disease because the spirochete causing the infection can cloak itself and become invisible to the body’s surveillance for foreign organisms.
 In order to be diagnosed the body must produce antibodies against the intruding organism producing antigens.
 The spirochete can change its protein outer coat like someone changing a winter coat causing the body’s ability to detect the organism to become very difficult.
 In addition, the spirochete can hide for periods of time in tissue defying detection then emerge periodically producing a wide variety of symptoms.
 In addition, the spirochete can avoid the immune system attack by producing bio-films around the organism that protects the organism from the body’s defenses.
 Many persons bitten by a tick and infected don’t produce the signature ‘bull’s eye’ rash.
 When the symptoms appear, such as, fever, chills, headaches, joint pain, etc., it mimics the flu or a virus.

 There are over ten different types of tick-borne disease.
 Lyme disease is produced by Borrelia burgdorferi .
 Other tick-borne diseases are Bartonella, Babesia, Erlichia, Anaplasma phagocytophilum, Babesia microti, Powassan virus, Borrelia miyamotoi and the Ehrlichia muris-like organism.
 These co-infections are difficult to diagnose and frequently go untreated, contributing to an increase in morbidity and mortality from tick-borne disease.